We like semi-transparent stains even though it may not protect as long as thicker stains, there is never any scraping

 - Semi-solid deck stain.
 This is in-between transparent and solid deck stains.
 More protection than a transparent stain, and less than opaque stain.
 If you go this route, give a look for Cabot Semi-Solid.
 There are not many choices out there as most folks go semi-transparent or full solid (and paint).
 This Cabot is oil-based and offers moderate UV protection.

 - Solid (opaque) deck stain.
 Opacity is the degree to which you can see the natural grain of the wood.
 Solid deck stains (and this is true for paint), are acceptable but not recommended for the deck floor.
 Arborcoat comes in flat or matte, which are almost the same!
 Opaque is the only product to use if you want to stain over paint.
 There is little difference between this deck stain vs deck paint.

 - Deck Restore Products.
 Super thick paint, but most do not last and some make things worse for your wood.
 Even Sherwin-Willims is in hot water here.
 Some will have “4x” or “10x” on the label: this means it is 4 or 10 times the thickness of paint.
 This is supposed to fill cracks and “restore”.
 However, please read about some lawsuits involving Rust-Oleum Deck Restore, and Olympic Rescue It, and Behr DeckOver, and others.
 Aqua Seal Bonding Primer.
 It becomes clear when dry in a few hours.
 (Very old decks need 2 coats.)
 When the primer is dry/clear but still tacky, apply the Deck-A-New in two thin coats with 24 hrs. between coats.
 Wait at least one day between coats.
 Later, if a high-gloss is desired, add a coat or two of the Wet Look Sealer.
 I have no experience with it but do read some of the 5-star (54%) and 1-star (17%) reviews.
-In a northern harsh winter, you may want to start replacing wood.
+In the northern harsh winter, you may want to start replacing wood.
 Sorry.